kirannazarali/CapstoneProject/README.md

 #### Executive summary
 This project evaluates whether historical order data can be used to reliably forecast future demand for Rohlik’s e-grocery operations.
 Accurate demand forecasting is critical for Rohlik, as even small forecast errors can lead to inventory waste, stockouts, inefficient staffing, and higher delivery costs.

 Using historical order patterns across seven warehouses, I built and compared multiple forecasting approaches, including regression models and time-series methods.
 The analysis shows that demand is highly predictable when daily and weekly seasonality is explicitly modeled.
-Seasonal time-series models—particularly SARIMAX—consistently outperformed non-seasonal and purely machine-learning approaches.
+Seasonal time-series models particularly SARIMAX consistently outperformed non-seasonal and purely machine-learning approaches.

 The final SARIMAX models reduced forecasting error to approximately 7% WAPE, demonstrating that historical order behavior alone provides strong signal for operational planning.
 These results suggest that Rohlik can meaningfully improve inventory planning, labor allocation, and delivery efficiency by adopting seasonality-aware forecasting models at the warehouse level.